davidcutting42/robotarm-17/README.md

 sudo chown pi:pi /home/pi
 ```

 Make sure you do not insert “sudo” in front of the startx command.
 Doing so will result in you ending up in the root desktop, not the pi desktop.
+And it will screw up some other stuff too.

 ## Installation instructions (OUTDATED AND NEED TO BE UPDATED ONCE STABLE)